Patrick Demarchelier

 Patrick Demarchelier ([patʁik dəmaʁʃəlje]; 21 August 1943 – 31 March 2022) was a French fashion photographer.

 Early life and education

 Born near Paris in 1943 to a modest family, Demarchelier spent his childhood in Le Havre, Normandy, with his mother and four brothers.
 For his seventeenth birthday, his stepfather bought him his first Eastman Kodak camera.
-Demarchelier learned how to develop film, retouch negatives and began photographing friends and weddings.
+Demarchelier learned how to develop film and retouch negatives, and began photographing friends and weddings.

 Career

-In 1975, Demarchelier left Paris for New York City, United States to follow his girlfriend.
+In 1975, Demarchelier left Paris for New York City to follow his girlfriend.
 He discovered fashion photography by working as a freelance photographer learning from, and working with photographers such as Henri Cartier-Bresson, Terry King, and Jacque Guilbert.
 His work drew the attention of Elle, Marie Claire, and 20 Ans Magazine.

 He is perhaps best known for his intimate portraits of Princess Diana that helped establish her popularity and accessible public image.